 Students in Year 10 will study core subjects including – Religious Education, English, Mathematics and Science; and will have the opportunity to choose two electives:

 The continuation of Senior Studies into Year 11 is marked by a greater independence and the ability to more freely choose subjects in which students hold particular aptitude, interest and ability.

 Students will have the opportunity to choose 2 electives that will be studied in both Year 11 and 12.

 It is essential that the choice of subjects:

 It must be carefully noted that:

-Year 12 as the final year of Senior Years, offers a further opportunity for students to consolidate learning and explore opportunities for attaining the Queensland Certificate of Education.
+Year 12, as the final year of Senior Years, offers further opportunity for students to consolidate learning and explore opportunities for attaining the Queensland Certificate of Education.